Resisty/Resisty.github.io/resume/resume.md

 - Bachelor of Science - Computer Science - University of Minnesota - May 2011
 - Bachelor of Arts - Asian Languages & Literature - University of Minnesota - December 2007

-## Activities

-- Member, University of Minnesota student chapter of Association for Computing Machinery, University of Minnesota, 2009-2011
-- Treasurer, University of Minnesota Association for Computing Machinery, University of Minnesota 2009-2010
-- Vice President, University of Minnesota Association for Computing Machinery, University of Minnesota 2010-2011
-- Volunteer, 2010-2011 Software Development Contest
-- Software developer and presenter for nationally-selected User Interface Design Project "*The Infected*" - 2010 Conference on Human Factors in Computing Systems, Atlanta, GA